JESSICA P.

 · denies that it improperly invoked disciplinary measures;

-· denies that it should expunge the student’s expulsion, after finding her eligible for special education services
+· denies that it should expunge the student’s expulsion, after

 · denies that the student was eligible for extended school year.